USS Ocklawaha

-USS Oklawaha (AO-84) was a acquired by the United States Navy for use during World War II.
+USS Ocklawaha (AO-84) was a acquired by the United States Navy for use during World War II.
 She had the dangerous but necessary task of providing water to smaller vessels not fitted with water-makers in combat and non-combat areas.

 She was laid down on 10 February 1943, as a Maritime Commission type T2-SE-A2 tanker hull under a Maritime Commission contract at Marinship, Sausalito, California.
-She was launched on 9 June 1943, sponsored by Mrs. Van W. Rosendahl, and commissioned as USS Oklawaha (AO-84) on 9 March 1944.
+She was launched on 9 June 1943, sponsored by Mrs. Van W. Rosendahl, and commissioned as USS Ocklawaha (AO-84) on 9 March 1944.

 World War II operations

 Following conversion and fitting out for carrying potable water, and after shakedown operations off the west coast, Ocklawaha sailed on 19 May 1944 for duty with Service Forces Pacific (ServPac) during the remainder of World War II.
 She arrived at Eniwetok, Marshall Islands, in June 1944 to provide potable water for and to become a part of the forces being assembled there for the Marianas operations.
 Following the conquest of Saipan and Guam, she continued to supply fresh water in the forward areas, transporting 12 additional loads from Pearl Harbor and Manus to Eniwetok, Ulithi, Guam, Kossol Passage and Leyte Gulf.
 During this period, she delivered water to 809 ships, mostly landing vessels actively engaged in amphibious operations against the Japanese.

 Ocklawaha returned to San Pedro, California, on 1 June 1945 for overhaul, then deployed again to the Western and South West Pacific areas where she continued her service operations until 29 May 1946.
 She returned to San Pedro on 15 June, transited the Panama Canal on 28 June, thence proceeded to New York where she decommissioned on 19 July.
 She was struck from the Naval Vessel Register, and transferred to the Maritime Commission on 23 April 1947.